Infertility and artificial insemination – all you need to know

 Artificial insemination means that a woman is fertilized through other methods than sexual intercourse.
 Artificial insemination can both be performed with donor gametes or with you or your partners sperm or egg.
 There are different types of fertility treatment depending on the woman receiving the treatment and the gamete donor.
 Read on to learn more about the different types of artificial insemination:

 ICI treatment is the simplest type of fertility treatment, where the donor sperm is injected into the cervix by a thin plastic tube.
-When using ICI treatment for artificial insemination, you either choose to purchase IUI or ICI sperm.
+When using ICI treatment for artificial insemination, you either choose to buy sperm that is IUI or ICI sperm.
 IUI sperm is washed, which means that there are no ejaculate fluids left.
 ICI sperm is not washed, which means that the natural ejaculate fluid remains.
 Because the sperm is injected into the cervix, it does not matter whether the sperm is washed or not.

 IUI treatment is the most popular type of artificial insemination because this treatment type demands no surgery and rarely cause the woman pain.
 During IUI treatment the sperm is inseminated into the uterus, where it hopefully travels through the fallopian tubes and into the ovary to fertilize the egg.
 You will often be able to leave the fertility clinic again 30 minutes after the treatment.